rudderlabs/rudderstack-profiles-basic-example/README.md

 | rid168ce3120988c676d8c3604c0971d632 | 2023-06-30 18:50:11.685 | 2022-11-28 | 11  | 8  |

 ### What User IDs were stitched to make the profile?
 The query below will provide a list of profile IDs connected to the other identifiers that were stitched together to create the profiles.
-In the example table below you will see 3 anonymous_ids, 1 user_id, and 1 email as the IDs.
+In the example table below, you will see 3 anonymous_ids, 1 user_id, and 1 email as the IDs.
 Note the email record was added for illustration purposes and is not in the sample dataset.

 ```sql
 select * from YOUR_DB.YOUR_SCHEMA.USER_ID_STITCHER limit 5